KateSchneider-FoodPol/FSCI_2023Baseline_Replication/README.md

 Creator: Kate Schneider
 Purpose: Replicate the workflow to create the dataset and analyses for Schneider et al (2023), "The state of food systems worldwide in the countdown to 2030"
 Last updated: 29 October 2023
+License: CC-BY-SA-ND-4.0 (see LICENSE document for more information) Archived Dataset DOI:

 1. Metadata spreadsheet lists original source and download instructions for all raw datasets.
 2. Raw data saved in "Raw data"